Volunteers (Jefferson Airplane album): Songs and recording

-The album provoked even more controversy with lyrics such as "Up against the wall, motherfucker," which appeared in the opening song, "We Can Be Together".
-The offending word was mixed lower on the 45 RPM release of that track to partially obscure it, but it was still audible.
-However, the word "motherfucker" was censored on the album lyric sheet as "fred".
-RCA Records had refused to allow the word "fuck" on the album until confronted with the fact that the label had already set a precedent on the Hair cast recording album.
-"Eskimo Blue Day" was also a point of contention, with its chorus line of "doesn't mean shit to a tree" repeated throughout.
+The album provoked controversy with record label RCA over the use of profanity in lyrics such as "Up against the wall, motherfucker," which appears in "We Can Be Together".
+RCA Records had initially refused to allow the word "fuck" on the album until confronted with the fact that the label had already set a precedent by using it in the Hair cast recording album.
+The offending word was mixed lower on the 45 RPM release to partially obscure it, but was censored on the album lyric sheet as "fred".
+"Eskimo Blue Day" was also a point of contention with RCA, with its chorus line "the human name doesn't mean shit to a tree" repeated throughout, but the offending profanity (like that in "We Can Be Together") was kept in the album intact.